QARIMA: A Quantum Approach To Classical Time Series Analysis: Background

 \section{Background}

-ARIMA models are among the most widely used approaches for modeling and forecasting univariate time series.
-The method was originally formalized by Box and Jenkins \cite{Wilson_2016} and has since become foundational in econometrics and applied statistics.
-Given a time series $\{y_t\}_{t=1}^N$, an ARIMA $(p,d,q)$ process is defined by differencing the original series $d$ times to induce stationarity and then modeling the result as a combination of AR and MA components.
-Formally, the model is expressed as:
+ARIMA (AutoRegressive Integrated Moving Average) models are among the most widely used approaches for univariate time-series forecasting.
+Originally developed within the Box-Jenkins framework \cite{Wilson_2016}, ARIMA combines differencing, autoregressive modelling, and moving-average error correction into a unified and interpretable forecasting framework.
+Given a time series ${y_t}_{t=1}^{N}$, an ARIMA$(p,d,q)$ model applies $d$ differencing operations to reduce non-stationary behaviour and then models the transformed series using autoregressive (AR) and moving-average (MA) components.
+The model is expressed as